Andrew Bibby (actor): Early life

-Brother of 2x MNEG Champion Daniel Bibby

-Career
+Bibby wanted to be an actor from a young age and acquired an agent when he was 10 years old.
+He secured his first professional role when he was 13 years old in an educational film.

+Acting career

+In 1994, Bibby appeared in the Melbourne Theatre Company's production of The Grapes of Wrath alongside Anne Phelan, Robert Menzies, and Jeremy Sims.
+That same year, Bibby had guest appearances in A Country Practice and Blue Heelers.

+After meeting with casting director Jan Russ, Bibby won the occasional role of Lance Hails in the television soap opera Neighbours.
+A year later, he was asked to audition for the part of Jon Wilkinson, but when he was cast, producers changed the character to Lance and introduced his on-screen family.
+Bibby decided to leave the show in 2001.
+He reprised the role in 2018, and 2022.

 In 1996 he appeared in the Australian romantic comedy film, Hotel de Love, alongside Aden Young, Saffron Burrows and Simon Bossell.

-Bibby worked for the Bell Shakespeare company in 2004 and also featured in several advertisements including the Zoo Weekly ad, and has previously been on the St. George Bank ad.
+Bibby worked for the Bell Shakespeare company in 2004 and also featured in several advertisements including the Zoo Weekly ad, and has previously been on the St.George Bank ad.
 In 2005 he performed in the play, The Fire Raisers at the Old Fitzroy Theatre.
 Bibby featured in the 2007 Australian short film, DisPretty, by Stephanine Bates.

 In August 2008, Bibby played the role of Fairbanks for the Australian premiere of the one man show Radio by Al Smith at the Old Fitzroy Theatre.

-He played the principal role in Ross Mueller's No Man's Island (2–27 June 2009) directed by Travis Green and "Barnum" in the Australian premiere of How to Act Around Cops by Logan Brown and Matthew Benjamin at the Darlinghurst Theatre, directed by Leland Kean.
+He played the principal role in Ross Mueller's No Man's Island (2–27 June 2009) directed by Travis Green and Barnum in the Australian premiere of How to Act Around Cops by Logan Brown and Matthew Benjamin at the Darlinghurst Theatre, directed by Leland Kean.

-In 2010 he appeared in the ABC kids series My Place and had a recurring role in Underbelly: The Golden Mile.
+In 2010, he appeared in the ABC kids series My Place, and had a recurring role in Underbelly: The Golden Mile as Detective Senior Constable Greg Locke.